-Recognized as a top North Carolina political influencer and one of the state’s most influential lobbyists, Bruce Thompson heads Parker Poe’s Government & Public Policy Group.
+Recognized as a top North Carolina political influencer and one of the state’s most influential lobbyists, Bruce Thompson heads Parker Poe’s Government & Public Policy group.
 He concentrates his practice in governmental and regulatory activities, including legislative representation and counsel before the United States Congress and the North Carolina General Assembly, strategy formulation, bill drafting, preparation of testimony for legislative committees, and appearances before state and federal executive agencies.
-Mr. Thompson also focuses on economic development initiatives, having represented some of the nation’s largest companies in incentives negotiations with local and state officials.
+He also focuses on economic development initiatives, having represented some of the nation’s largest companies in incentives negotiations with local and state officials.

-In 2013, Campaigns & Elections magazine named him one of the top ten political influencers from North Carolina as part of the publication’s “Influencers 500” list.
-The magazine described Mr. Thompson as a “top lobbyist” in North Carolina.
+In 2013, Campaigns & Elections magazine named him one of the top 10 political influencers from North Carolina as part of the publication’s “Influencers 500” list.
+The magazine described Bruce as a “top lobbyist” in North Carolina.
 He has been named to the list of “Most Influential Lobbyists” by the North Carolina Center for Public Policy Research, was recognized by North Carolina Super Lawyers for Government Relations and Administrative Law and has been named to Woodward/White’s The Best Lawyers in America since 2008.

-Before joining Parker Poe, Mr. Thompson was an assistant attorney general in the North Carolina Department of Justice.
+Before joining Parker Poe, he was an assistant attorney general in the North Carolina Department of Justice.
 There, he represented the state colleges and universities, the community college system and the North Carolina Department of Public Instruction.
 He also served as a legal advisor to the North Carolina Commission on Business Laws and the Economy while a member of the attorney general’s staff.

-Mr. Thompson is admitted to practice before the United States Court of Appeals for the Fourth Circuit and the United States Supreme Court.
+He is admitted to practice before the United States Court of Appeals for the Fourth Circuit and the United States Supreme Court.